Saham Hills

 Notice re

-John_Bristow, deceased, late of Saham Toney, Farmer, whose will was proved 27 November by William Ashley of Saham Toney, Miller, one of his Executors.
+John_Bristow, deceased, late of Saham Toney, Farmer, whose will was proved 27 November by William Ashley of Saham Toney, Miller, one of the Executors.

 Norfolk Chronicle - 12th June 1886